Tauffer-Consulting/domino/README.md

 - a standard way of writing and publishing functional [Pieces](#pieces), which follows good practices for data modeling, documentation and distribution

-Creating a Workflow in the GUI is as simple as dragging and dropping Pieces to the canvas, and connecting them.
+Creating Workflows in the GUI is as simple as dragging and dropping Pieces to the canvas, and connecting them.
 The user can also schedule the Workflow to run periodically, at a specific date/time, or trigger it manually.
 The monitoring page shows the status of each Workflow Piece in real time, including the logs and results of each run.

 Every Domino Workflow corresponds to an Apache Airflow DAG, and each Piece corresponds to an Airflow task.
 Domino controls an Airflow instance, which is responsible for executing, scheduling and monitoring the Workflows (DAGs).